(Last Updated On: November 17, 2021)

 There is also a program known as Google Preferred where deep-pocketed companies can target ads on the top 5% most popular content.
 The ad rates here are higher than normal.
 Apart from ads, YouTubers also generate extra from YouTube Red viewers who pay a monthly fee to view premium content on YouTube plus watch videos without ads.
 Here they get paid based on watch time on their videos.
 The longer the viewers watch their videos, the more money they earn.

 Jason get extra income through sponsored videos from companies like Pennzoil, Gumout etc who pay thousands of dollars for exposure.
-He also get income from affiliate sales from Amazon.
+He also gets income from affiliate sales from Amazon.
+Aside from YouTube, Jason posts his videos on YouTube where he make extra income through mid-roll ads.